attilakosztindev/oander-webstore-test/README.md

-# 🛠 Frontend Development Task
+# 🛠 Oander Webstore Development Task

 This project outlines the implementation of a **Vue.js 3 build** based on the provided design and functionality requirements.
 Follow the steps and guidance below to complete the task effectively.